Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-As discussed in the Results, the motivation for using spectral analysis is that many physically plausible $p(t)$ are sparse in the frequency domain, but note that the relevant quantity to the data analysis is the discrete-time probability trajectory $\vec{p}$, where $p_i = p(t_i)$ and $t_i$ is the $i^{\rm th}$ data collection time for the circuit in question.
-Moreover, as we are concerned with deviations from time-independence, it is the \emph{signal} vector $\vec{s} = \vec{p} - \bar{p}$ that is of most relevance, where $\bar{v}$ denotes the mean of the vector $\vec{v}$ and $\vec{v} - \bar{v}$ is shorthand for $(v_0 - \bar{v},v_1 - \bar{v},\dots)^{\mathsf{T}}$.
-It is sparsity of $\tilde{s}$ that is important for our data analysis.
-Sparsity in the frequency domain of the continuous-time probability $p(t)$ implies that $\tilde{s}$ is a sparse vector if: (i) a sensible choice is made for the transformation $F$, (ii) the number of sample times $N$ is sufficiently high, and (iii) the sample times $t_{0},t_1,t_2,\dots,t_{N-1}$ for the circuit in question are spaced reasonably uniformly.
+As discussed in the main text, the motivation for using spectral analysis is that many physically plausible $p(t)$ are sparse in the frequency domain.
+But note that the relevant quantity to the data analysis is the discrete-time probability trajectory $\vec{p}$, where $p_i = p(t_i)$ and $t_i$ is the $i^{\rm th}$ data collection time for the circuit in question.
+Moreover, as we are concerned with deviations from time-independence, it is the ``signal'' vector

+that is of most relevance, where $\bar{v}$ denotes the mean of the vector $\vec{v}$ and $\vec{1} = (1,1,\dots, 1)^{\mathsf{T}}$.
+It is sparsity of $\tilde{\vec{s}}$ that is important for our data analysis.
+Sparsity in the frequency domain of the continuous-time probability $p(t)$ implies that $\tilde{\vec{s}}=F\vec{s}$ is a sparse vector if: (i) a sensible choice is made for the transformation $F$, such as the Type-II DCT, (ii) the number of sample times $N$ is sufficiently high, and (iii) the sample times $t_{0},t_1,t_2,\dots,t_{N-1}$ for the circuit in question are spaced reasonably uniformly.